davebaol/d2x-cios/trunk/data/ReadMe.txt

 [ KUDOS ]

+- rodries, for the help with EHCI improvements.
 - Crediar, for all I learned studying Sneek source code.
 - Oggzee, for his brilliant fraglist.
 - WiiPower, for the great help with ios reload block from usb.